Scalingo/documentation/src/_posts/platform/app/2000-01-01-static-files-hosting.md

 ```

 {% note %}
-  The NodeJS Buildpack being used for running our website, it must come last !
+  The Node.js Buildpack being used for running our website, it must come last!
 {% endnote %}

 The procedure is very similar to what we did before.
 But we will add a build task to our `package.json` file,
-which will build your Jekyll website, like this:
+which builds your Jekyll website, like this:

 ```json
 {